The Neuroscience of Light Therapy

 To make a visual image capable of being perceived, light is captured by photoreceptors in the retina at the back of the eye and turned into neural signals.
 After some processing by other classes of neurons, these signals are gathered up by a group of neurons called ganglion cells, whose axons leave the eye and connect to the network backbone of the brain called the thalamus.
 Signals are then sent on to the cortex, which is a central hub underlying visual consciousness.

 The brain’s pathway for sensing general light levels—which is the pathway implicated in SAD—starts in the eye, but it then takes a detour away from visual channels.
 This pathway uses an entirely different class of cells to gauge light levels, which was only discovered in the year 2000.
 In fact, gauging light levels is accomplished by a class of ganglion cells that captures photons directly and gets relatively little input from photoreceptors.
-I’ll call these light-level cells.
+Since the scientific name for these neurons is 47 letters long, I’ll call them light-level cells.
 Their job is essentially to measure overall illumination levels, which is related to the amount of sunlight.

 From the eye, signals from light-level cells are sent to several areas below the cortex.
 These include the hypothalamus, which is involved in setting the circadian rhythms that regulate our waking and sleeping cycles.
 It makes sense that decreasing daylight would lead to changes in activity in the hypothalamus.
 For example, the hypothalamus would coordinate shifts in many neurochemical systems to adjust for earlier bedtimes, including those involved in digestion and metabolism.
 But why should such changes necessarily affect mood?